aanjhan/mywebsite/index.md

 ---

 ## Bio
-Aanjhan is currently pursuing his PhD with the [System Security Group at ETH Zurich] since September 2010.
-His research mostly revolves around the physical layer security of wireless systems (e.g., secure localization and ranging, GPS security, (anti-) jamming techniques).
+Aanjhan is currently a post-doctoral researcher in the [System Security Group at ETH Zurich].
+He obtained his PhD in 2016 under the supervision of [Prof. Dr. Srdjan Capkun].
+His research mostly revolves around the physical-layer security of wireless systems (e.g., secure localization and ranging, GPS security, (anti-) jamming techniques).
 In the past, he has worked on computer architectures, specifically, multiprocessor systems, cache coherency protocols and communication bus protocols.

 Prior to joining the [System Security group at ETH Zurich], he worked at Robert Bosch GmbH's Car Multimedia Division "Blaupunkt" for over 3 years involved in research and development of embedded modules for top automotive manufacturers including Audi and Volkswagen.
 He holds a bachelors degree in Electronic and Communication engineering from Anna University in Chennai, India and a Masters degree in Microelectronics from [Ecole Polytechnique Federale de Lausanne], Switzerland.